rmrk-team/evm-multiasset-demo/README.md

 ## Development notes :warning:

-- When you add a new entry to the collection you are creating a new asset (resource) that can be used by adding it to the collection tokens, but this asset is not *unique* so it can be added to each different token.
+- When you add a new entry to the collection you are creating a new asset (resource) that can be used by adding it to the collection tokens, but this asset is not *unique* so it can be added to multiple different tokens.
-- In this implementation the assets cannot be unbound from a token.
-Once you add the asset with ID 5 to the token with ID 1 there is no way to remove it, so keep attention while accepting new asset from unknown origins.
+- In this implementation, the assets cannot be unbound from a token.
+Once you add the asset with ID 5 to the token with ID 1 there is no way to remove it, so be careful when accepting new assets from unknown origins.
-On the other hand an asset can be "*deleted*" by replacing it with a new one, but the number of active assets will remain the same.
+On the other hand, an asset can be "*deleted*" by replacing it with a new one, this will keep the number of active assets the same.

 ## Bugs, doubts and help :pray: